-The Nurse Innovator Award (NIA) was conceived by the RNFOO Honorary Life Members to design and build a mechanism whereby 100+ Nurses Who Care, will enable, encourage, support and celebrate nursing innovation.
+The Nurse Innovator Award (NIA) was conceived by the RNFOO Honorary Life Members to design and build a mechanism to enable, encourage, support and celebrate nursing innovation.
+The initial fundraising campaign recruited 124 Founding Donors, each of whom have pledged $2,500 over five years.
 Nurses with new and original ideas and methods can find financial support and mentorship to create the changes they imagine.
-For the purposes of this award, an innovative approach is an idea that has not been tried before and one that will enhance practice, education and/or the patient experience.
+For the purposes of this award, an innovative approach is an idea that has not been tried before and one that will enhance nursing practice, education, work life and/or the patient experience from the nursing perspective.

-Nurse Innovators applying for this award will be using creative thinking and idea development, and be willing and prepared to embark on an initiative that will advance practice, education and/or the patient experience.
+Nurse Innovators applying for this award will be using creative thinking and idea development, and be willing and prepared to embark on an initiative that will enhance nursing practice, nursing education, nursing work/life, and/or the patient experience from the nursing perspective.
 Nurse Innovators, turning their ideas into action, will play a key role in driving the nursing profession and health care forward, now and into the future.

 There is a $25 non-refundable application fee.